jpswade/jpswade.github.io/_posts/2017-02-20-that-testing-pyramid.md

 - What do you call the middle layer?
 - Where do manual tests fit in?
 - What is a UI test?
-- What is an E2E test?
+- What is an End-to-End test?
 - Is a GUI test and a UI test the same thing?
+- Is a UI and an E2E test the same thing?
 - Where do you test your business logic?
 - What about dissecting the middle layer to show what actually happens in the middle?
 - How does manual testing fit into this pyramid?